Abelianization and fixed point properties of units in integral group rings: Abelianization of and

-\begin{proposition} Let $K= \Q(\sqrt{-d})$, with $d$ a non-negative integer, i.e. $K$ is a quadratic imaginary extension of $\Q$ or $\mathbb{Q}$.
+\begin{proposition} Let $K= \Q(\sqrt{-d})$, with $d$ a non-negative integer, i.e. $K$ is either $\mathbb{Q}$ or a quadratic imaginary extension of $\Q$.
 Let $H = \qa{u}{v}{\Q}$ be a totally definite quaternion algebra with center $\mathbb{Q}$.
 Let $\O$ be an order in $K$ or $H$.
 Then a complete set of defining relations for $\GE_2(\O)$ is given by the universal relations together with

 \end{proposition}

 We will only give an explicit proof in the case of a quaternion algebra.
 The case of a quadratic imaginary extension of $\Q$ is an easy adaptation of this proof.
 We first need an auxiliary lemma.
 Its proof is straightforward which is why we omit it here.